 Tremolite wasn’t used commercially, but can be found as a contaminant in chrysotile asbestos, vermiculite and talc.
 It can be brown, white, green, gray or transparent.

-Chrysotile, a type of serpentine asbestos, has historically accounted for more than 95% of all asbestos used around the world.
+Serpentine asbestos has curly fibers made up of sheets of crystals.
+Chrysotile is the only type of asbestos in the serpentine family.
+It has historically accounted for more than 95% of all asbestos used worldwide.

 Amphibole Asbestos